coderhood-dev/coderhood-old/posts/intro-to-react.md

 ---

 this is a react intro post
-React es un framework de python
+React es un framework de js, boludo